biokuta7/PokemonTutorial/README.md

-# PokemonTutorial
+# PokemonInUnity
-Tutorial for asset serialization and such in Unity
+Pokemon in Unity3D